 Choose a "focus" student for this class.
-Read the file of student, interview teachers who have taught family members, and obtain additional information.
+Get as much information about the student as possible (Read the file of the student, interview teachers who have taught the student, talk to other staff members including office workers, and obtain additional information).
+Write a 1-2 page summary of your findings.